-Many of my fellow New Englanders are stuck in the house today what with #snowpocalypse bearing down on us.
-I, for one, have loved every minute of it because my husband got to stay home from work today and I have sort of legitimate reason to wear pajamas all day.
+Now, many of my fellow New Englanders are jammed in the house today what with terrible snowstorm bearing down on us.
+I, for one, have loved every second of it since my husband must stay home from work today and I’ve sort of reason to wear pajamas all day.

-B) one where his extremities could move freely, so I decided to bring the snow inside…
+B) one where his extremities could move freely, so I decided to bring the snow indoors…

-If you have sand toys leftover from the summer, let your kids use shovels and pails to play in the snow.
-We didn’t have any of those on hand, so we used our trusty old yogurt and pudding containers, plus some plastic spoons that he loves.
+If you have sand toys leftover from the summer, let your children fill pails and shovels to play in the snow.
+We did have none of these available that time, so we used our good yogurt and pudding containers, and some plastic spoons that he loves.

 Older children can make snowballs or miniature snowmen, add their favorite figurines, Barbies, etc. .” play” in the snow, make handprints, eat it…

 For this activity, the sky is the limit.
 Also, it costs essentially nothing to do, and you’ve got everything available (assuming you have snow where you’re.)

 At the end of the activity, feel free to pretend you have been out braving the chilly day and deserve a sweet big adult beverage or a hot chocolate with whipped cream and cookies.
 Cheers!